[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 I also made preparations for myself:

-• Creating a workshop overview page (Notion)
+• Creating a hands-on overview page (Notion)

 7: Conclusion